isabella232/verify-directory-operator/README.md

 ### Configuration

-Each directory server deployment requires two ConfigMaps, one to contain the configuration of the directory server, and another to contain the base configuration of the proxy.
+Each directory server deployment requires two configuration files, one to contain the configuration of the directory server, and another to contain the base configuration of the proxy.
+These configuration files must be contained within a Kubernetes ConfigMap.

 #### Server Configuration